reframejs/reframe/docs/usage-manual.template.md

 Static assets (images, fonts, videos, etc.) can be imported as well but importing an asset doesn't actually load it, instead the URL of the asset is returned.
-It is up to you to use/fetch the URL of the asset.
+It is up to us to use/fetch the URL of the asset.

 ~~~js
 import diamondUrl from './diamond.png';